dipam7/paper_notes/README.md

 # paper_notes

-Notes from papers I've read
+A repo where I upload highlighted pdfs of the papers I've read and keep track of notes, follow ups, and anything else related to that paper